Supporting Families of People with Disabilities: The LifeCourse Framework and Tools

 A Community of Practice

 The Supporting Families initiative estimates that nationally only about 25% of individuals with disabilities receive disability services, and that families are providing the vast majority of care for individuals who have intellectual or developmental disabilities.
-With this national initiative, states are exploring ways to expand support across the lifespan, especially to families who are not receiving support services from government programs.
+With this national initiative, many states are exploring ways to expand support across the lifespan, especially to families who are not receiving support services from government programs.

 - "The Life Course Framework" is a foundational concept of this initiative - it simply represents a mindset of considering a person's needs and a family's needs across the lifespan and various parts of their life, thinking about what truly represents a "good" quality life (outside of just access to disability services), and highlighting the value of having individuals and families have a "voice" when states are developing programs and policies that will affect those individuals and families' lives.

 Outcomes of the Tennessee Supporting Families team's work include :

 - Creating and distributing resource folders meant to assist families in navigating the complexities of the service system